George Milpurrurru

 George Milpurrurru (1934–1998) was an Australian Aboriginal artist known for his bark paintings.

 Biography

 Milpurrurru was born in 1934 and raised in central Arnhem Land, specifically Ganalbingu land, where he learned his artistry.
 He came from a family of artists; he was the son of Dick Ngulmarrmar, who taught him the art of bark painting, and the sister of Dorothy Djukulul, also a highly respected bark painter.
-He is a part of the Gurrumba Gurrumba clan, which means “a flock of geese”.
-The traditions, styles, and surroundings of his clan provided much inspiration when it came to his bark paintings.
+Milpurrurru is a part of the Gurrumba Gurrumba clan, which translates to a flock of Geese.
+The traditions, styles, and surroundings of his clan provided much inspiration when it came to his bark paintings, which is shown through his usage of the Magpie Geese.
+The Magpie Goose is a totemic animal of the Gurrumba Gurrumba clan, and is often depicted surrounding water holes—birth and death portals to both creation and the afterlife.
 Milpurrurru's daughter, Gladys Getjpulu, is also an artist.